juampamuc/book/src/examples/json.md

 ```

 The `object` and `array` rules show how to parse a potentially empty list with
 separators.
-There are two cases: one for an empty list, and one for a list with
+There are two cases: one for an empty list and one for a list with
 at least one element.
 This is necessary because a trailing comma in an array,
 such as in `[0, 1,]`, is illegal in JSON.